vmsmith/CookBook/fish_shrimp_garlic_peas.md

 ### Garlic Shrimp with Peas

-Makes 6 servings

-1½ pounds medium shrimp with shells, shelled and deveined; retain shells

-Salt to taste

-1½ pounds fresh English peas, shelled (1¼ to 1½ cups depending on size)
+#### Ingredients

+* 1/2 pound of shrimp after peeling and deveining
+* 1/2 pound fresh English peas
+* 2 - 3 garlic cloves, minced
-3 tablespoons extra-virgin olive oil
+* 1 tablespoons extra-virgin olive oil

-1 head green garlic or 6 garlic cloves, minced

-¼ to ½ teaspoon red chili flakes, to taste
+* Red chili flakes, to taste

-1/3 cup finely chopped cilantro
+* Finely chopped cilantro

-1/3 cup finely chopped parsley
+* Finely chopped parsley

-Cooked rice for serving, optional
+* Salt to taste

+#### Preparation

+1. Peel and devein the shrimp
+2. Make shrimp broth
+3. Peel and mince the garlic
+4. Chop the parsley and cilantro

+#### Directions

-1. Place shrimp shells in a medium saucepan, add 1 quart water and salt to taste.
-Bring to a boil.
-Skim off foam, reduce heat, cover partly and simmer 30 minutes.
-Strain broth into a bowl and discard shells.
-Return broth to saucepan.
+Broth: Place shrimp shells in a medium saucepan, add 1 quart water and salt to taste — Bring to a boil, skim off foam, reduce heat, cover partly and simmer 30 minutes — Strain broth into a bowl and discard shells - return broth to saucepan and heat

-2. Meanwhile, sprinkle shrimp with salt, toss and let sit for 15 minutes.
+1. Sprinkle shrimp with salt, toss and let sit for 15 minutes

-3. Return broth to a boil and add peas.
-Boil two minutes, until just wrinkled and slightly tender.
-Scoop out with a skimmer or slotted spoon and set aside.
-Measure out ½ cup broth and set aside.
+2. Return broth to a boil and cook the peas for a few minutes
+3. Scoop out the peas with a skimmer or slotted spoon and set aside

-4. Heat oil over medium heat in a wide heavy skillet.
-Add garlic and chili flakes.
-Cook, stirring, until garlic is fragrant and beginning to color, about one minute.
-Turn heat to medium-high and add shrimp.
-Cook, stirring, until shrimp turns pink, about two minutes.
-Add peas, cilantro and parsley and continue to toss in the pan for another minute.
-Stir in ½ cup broth and heat through while stirring to deglaze pan.
-Remove from heat, taste and adjust seasoning.
-Serve.
+4. Measure out 1/6 cup (2 tablespoons) broth and set aside
+5. Heat oil over medium heat in a wide heavy skillet
+6. Add garlic and chili flakes and cook about one minute, until garlic is fragrant and beginning to color
+7. Turn heat to medium-high, add shrimp, and cook about two minutes
+8. Add peas, cilantro and parsley and continue to toss in the pan for another minute
+9. Stir in two tablespoons of broth and heat through while stirring to deglaze pan
+10. Remove from heat, taste and adjust seasoning, and serve over rice